Secret Service Counter Assault Team

-The Counter Assault Team (CAT) is a specialized tactical unit of the U.S. Secret Service that provides tactical support to the Presidential Protective Division to protect the President of the United States.
-This is in contrast to the Presidential Protective Division whose mission is to shield the president from an attack and to evacuate the president to a place of safety.
+The Counter Assault Team (CAT) is a specialized tactical unit of the U.S. Secret Service that provides tactical support to the Presidential Protective Division to protect the president of the United States.
+This is in contrast to the Presidential Protective Division whose mission is to shield the president from an attack and to evacuate them to a place of safety.
 The CAT can also provide tactical support to other designated protectees, at venues and National Special Security Events.

 The Secret Service first began fielding counter assault teams in 1979.
 "Hawkeye" is the designation for a CAT assigned to the president, followed by the president's Secret Service code name.
 For example, the code name for President Obama's CAT was "Hawkeye Renegade".

 History

-Prior to 1979, Secret Service vehicle convoys for VIPs in high-risk situations included a large sedan known as the "muscle car" in which five or six Secret Service special agents armed with sub-machine guns rode.
+Before 1979, Secret Service vehicle convoys for VIPs in high-risk situations included a large sedan known as the "muscle car" in which five or six Secret Service special agents armed with sub-machine guns rode.
 The "muscle car" team was an ad hoc contingent drawn from special agents working at a local Secret Service office, as opposed to those regularly assigned to protective duties.
-They were instructed, in the event of an attack against the convoy, to lay-down a barrage of suppressive fire against the source of the attack so as to allow the dignitary's vehicle the opportunity to escape without being pursued or blockaded.
+They were instructed, in the event of an attack against the convoy, to lay down a barrage of suppressive fire against the source of the attack so as to allow the dignitary's vehicle the opportunity to escape without being pursued or blockaded.

-In 1979 the Secret Service formalized the counter-assault team program with permanently assigned, specially trained operators.
+In 1979, the Secret Service formalized the counter-assault team program with permanently assigned, specially trained operators.

 Hawkeye

-Following the attempted assassination of Ronald Reagan, a CAT that came to be designated "Hawkeye" was assigned to full-time presidential escort duty.
-According to Dan Bongino, Hawkeye has never responded to an actual armed attack.
+Following the attempted assassination of Ronald Reagan in 1981, a CAT that came to be designated "Hawkeye" was assigned to full-time presidential escort duty.

-Special agents assigned to Hawkeye were implicated in the Summit of the Americas prostitution scandal in 2012.
+In 2012, special agents assigned to Hawkeye were implicated in the Summit of the Americas prostitution scandal.

 Operations

 Selection and training

-Members of the counter assault team are Secret Service special agents who have completed an initial, eight-month course at the Federal Law Enforcement Training Center in Glynco, Georgia, and have successfully served at least several years in the Secret Service.
-Upon selection, CAT operators undergo an additional seven weeks of specialized training that includes counter-ambush tactics and close quarters combat.
-Applications for the team are competitive and physical requirements for entry include three pull-ups wearing a 45 lb weighted vest and a 1.5 mile run in under nine minutes.
+Members of the counter-assault team are Secret Service special agents who have completed an initial eight-month course at the Federal Law Enforcement Training Center in Glynco, Georgia, and have successfully served several years in the Secret Service.
+Upon selection, CAT operators undergo an additional seven weeks of specialized training, including in counter-ambush tactics and close quarters combat.
+Applications to join the team are competitive, and physical requirements for entry include the demonstrated ability to do three pull-ups wearing a 45 lb weighted vest and to complete a 1.5 mile run in under nine minutes.
 Approximately ten percent of applicants are ultimately selected.

 Equipment

 Typically, CAT members deploy in black battle dress uniforms.
-Each member not otherwise assigned a heavier weapon, is equipped with a SR-16 rifle, a Glock 17 pistol, and some flash-bang grenades.
+Each member not otherwise assigned a heavier weapon is equipped with a SR-16 rifle, a SIG Sauer P229 pistol, and flash-bang grenades.